In this article, we’re going to discuss an advanced exercise, the dumbbell pullover exercise.

 Hold one dumbbell with both of your hands and stretching your arms straight out from your chest as far as you can (as if you’re performing the dumbbell floor press) with a slight bend.

 Slowly move the dumbbell backward until you reach a level behind your head, take care to always keep your arms stretched and in your elbows locked.

-*Note: As I said in step #2, I like the keep my arms slightly bent – you may call it the bent arm dumbbell pullover if you will
+*Note: As I said in step #2, I like to keep my arms slightly bent – you may call it the bent arm dumbbell pullover if you will

 Move your arms back up again to your original position above your chest, repeat this pattern for the desired number of reps.

 Like this illustration